Great Eastern Main Line: British Railways (1948–1994)

 By the late 1970s, the costs of running the dated mechanical signalling systems north of Colchester was recognised and, in 1978, a scheme for track rationalisation and re-signalling was duly submitted to the Department of Transport.
-This was followed by a proposal, in 1980, to electrify the Great Eastern Main Line.
+This was followed by a proposal, in 1980, to electrify the remainder of the Great Eastern Main Line.

-The early 1980s saw track rationalisation and signalling work carried out in the Ipswich area and, on 9 April 1985, the first electric train consisting of two Class 305 electric multiple units (EMU) worked into Ipswich station.
+The early 1980s saw track rationalisation and signalling work carried out in the Ipswich area and, on 9 April 1985, the first electric train consisting of two Class 305 electric multiple units (EMUs) worked into Ipswich station.
 The previous year, another member of the class had been dragged to Ipswich by a diesel locomotive and was used for crew training.
-The first passenger carrying train was formed of British Rail Class 309 EMUs, which ran on 17 April 1985.
-The plan was for Inter-City trains to be hauled by British Rail Class 86 locomotives which, until the line beyond Ipswich to Norwich was electrified, would changeover with the Class 47s at Ipswich; this arrangement commenced from 1 May 1985.
+The first passenger-carrying train was formed of Class 309 EMUs, which ran on 17 April 1985.

-During 1985–87, the line to Norwich was electrified and through electric working commenced in May 1987.
+InterCity electric-hauled trains commenced on the route on 1 May 1985.
+Class 86 locomotives initially only powered services between Liverpool Street and Ipswich; after a switchover, Class 47s would complete the journey between Ipswich and Norwich.
+This last section was finally energised in May 1987, when through electric services commenced.

 In 1986, the line as far as Manningtree became part of Network SouthEast, although some NSE services actually terminated at Ipswich, whilst longer-distance Norwich services were operated by InterCity.
 Local services operating from the Ipswich and Norwich areas were operated by Regional Railways.

 The privatisation era (1994 onwards)

 Between 1997 and 2004, services into Essex and some into Suffolk were operated by First Great Eastern, whilst services into Norfolk and other Suffolk services were operated by Anglia Railways.
 Between 2004 and 2012, services out of Liverpool Street, except for a limited number of c2c trains, were all operated by National Express East Anglia.
-Since 2012, the franchise has been operated by Abellio Greater Anglia; in May 2015, the Shenfield "metro" stopping service transferred to TfL Rail, as a precursor to Elizabeth Line services.
+Since 2012, the franchise has been operated by Greater Anglia; in May 2015, the Shenfield "metro" stopping service transferred to TfL Rail, as a precursor to Elizabeth line services.

 Liverpool Street IECC replaced signal boxes at Bethnal Green (closed 1997), Bow (closed 1996), Stratford (GE panel closed 1997), Ilford (closed 1996), Romford (closed 1998), Gidea Park (closed 1998), Shenfield (closed 1992) and Chelmsford (closed 1994).
 The system uses BR Mark 3 solid state interlockings, predominantly four-aspect signals and a combination of Smiths clamp-lock and GEC-Alsthom HW2000 point machines.

 The first signal box to be closed and transferred to Liverpool Street IECC was Shenfield in 1992, which had only opened 10 years earlier.
 The last boxes to be transferred were at Romford and Gidea Park in 1998; these were the oldest of those being transferred, having been opened under the GER/LNER 1924 resignalling scheme.

+The construction of Beaulieu Park station (Chelmsford's second station) started in 2023 and opened in October 2025.
+It was the first station on the railway line for over 100 years.